kadai-io/kadai/README.md

 * Complete a task
 * Search for additional tasks with the same object reference

-Additionally, a single user performs the following activity:
+Additionally, a single user performed the following activity:
 * Retrieve the task status report (monitoring)

 These badges show the energy cost for this scenario (done by 100 virtual users):